gauri9090/assignment/README.md

 ## Step 3: Create bash file

 I tried to create a bashfile and execute it on local machine first.
 When it was successful I used it in a dockerfile.
-Command to run the bashscript:
+The command to run the bashscript:
 ```bash
 "./getMetricsScript.sh"
 ```